dhcav/ShortcutsForJamfPro/jamfAppSourcer/readme.md

 # jamfAppSourcer

-This Shortcut is designed to simplify determining the optimal packaging workflow for a list of apps by listing availability of the given title/s in the three auto-packaging/distribution utilities listed above.
+This Shortcut is designed to simplify determining the optimal packaging workflow for a list of apps by listing availability of the given title/s in the four auto-packaging/distribution utilities listed below.
 While this is not a common task for most production environments, it is a regular chore for Jamf *partners* such as consultants, MSPs etc supporting our customers.

 If a full match is not found, the Shortcut will attempt to match the first word to indicate the need to investigate further.